 It’s summer, the living is easy, and it’s hot outside.
 If you live and climb in most places in the United States, it can get darn hot with temperatures regularly climbing into the 90s.
-But even if you’re in the middle of a heat wave, you still want to get outside on the rocks and do some rock climbing.
+But even if you’re in the middle of a summer heat wave, you still want to get outside on the rocks and do some rock climbing.
 Is that a wise idea?
 If you follow my five hot tips below, you should be fine.

 Climbing in the Heat

 I live in Colorado which, compared to most other areas in the country, is usually not that hot in the summer.
 And if it is hot, it’s easy to flee to the cooler high mountains where the temperatures rarely get above 80 degrees.
 Nonetheless I spend a lot of time out in the heat both climbing and guiding climbing trips.
 This past July saw a severe heat wave in Colorado Springs, with 11 straight days where the thermometer climbed above 90 degrees.
-I guided rock climbing trips on four of those days.
+I guided rock climbing trips at the Garden of the Gods on four of those days.
 It was hot but I had no problems nor did my clients since we followed my tips for hot climbing.

 Reduce the Risk of Overheatingp